scotdalton/ceely/final/README.md

 ### Overview
-Ear Memory is game that tests the player's "ear memory", i.e. the ability to discern and remember a sequence of random notes played from a selected scale.
+Ear Memory is game that tests the player's "ear memory", i.e. the ability to discern and remember a sequence of random notes played from a selected scale :musical_keyboard:

 Players advance through trickier levels of difficulty and gain 10 points for each correct answer.